Global-Chem/global-chem/README.md

 Global-Chem serves as an open source platform where writing the molecules directly allows for the name to not be ambiguous to what a chemical is is anymore and allows for full transparency.

 Our hope is this repository serves as a base for the population to govern how the chemicals we use in things like Food, Clothing, Environment, Materials, Drugs, War and a lot more are beneficial for all of us.
-Our hope is this repository serves as a base for the population to govern how the chemicals we use in things like Food, Clothing, Environment, Materials, Drugs, War and a lot more are beneficial for all of us.

 #### Links